 On the first day you could spend some time discovering the old quarter with its stately homes and enjoy the seafaring side to the city and its famous Centro Botín.

-You can begin your tour in the Paseo de Pereda gardens, where you can pick up some information in the tourist office.
+The tour starts in the Paseo de Pereda gardens, where you can pick up some information in the tourist office located there.
 A walk through the gardens to see the cedars and magnolia trees will bring you to the historic city centre.
 It is not very large, so the best way to explore it is to stroll around, seeing the sights at your own pace, and soaking up the elegant atmosphere.
 The first thing you’ll notice is the majestic façades of the banks, historically of great importance to Santander.
 Continue on down Calle Hernán Cortes to Plaza Porticada.
 This Neoclassical square is one of the liveliest places in the city, and also symbolic, as it was built to be the new city centre after Santander was devastated by fire in 1941.Next door, you’ll find the church of El Cristo and Santander Cathedral, opposite the church of La Compañía.
 This is a good place to take a few photos and discover some of the legends about the origins of the city.
 Continue along Calle Juan de Herrera to Plaza del Ayuntamiento and the Town Hall.
 There is always a lively atmosphere here, and there are sure to be groups of people relaxing on its benches.
-From here, you can go on to the Municipal Fine Arts Museum or to the House-Museum and Library of Menéndez Pelayo, one of the region’s great thinkers.
+The next stop is the MAS - the Museum of Modern and Contemporary Art of Santander and Cantabria, or the Menéndez Pelayo museum house and library, named after one of the area's most influential thinkers.
 But if you’re looking for a cheerful atmosphere and a chance to see the everyday life of the people of Santander, try a visit to the Esperanza market, where they sell some of the best fresh fish in Spain.

 Shopping and local cuisine